Hbvsa/hbvsa.github.io/_portfolio/portfolio-1.md

 ---
 title: "Dino Custom Object Detection"
-excerpt: "Combining GroundingDINO with pretrained Dinov2 to automate an end to end project which is able to process video and do object detection with custom labels.
-Project is available at - https://github.com/Hbvsa/DinoCustomObjectDetection"
+excerpt: "Combining GroundingDINO with pretrained Dinov2 to automate an end to end project which is able to process video and do object detection with custom labels"
 collection: portfolio
 ---

+This post is copy from the readme file from my [repository of the project](https://github.com/Hbvsa/DinoCustomObjectDetection)

 # Project overview

 ![](/images/overview.png)